-The endocrine system is the lead responder when it comes to the stress-hits our bodies take.
-Without it, and dispatched neurotransmitters and hormones, there would be no fight-or-flight response.
-Neither would there be the “feel-good” effects of serotonin, dopamine, endorphin, oxytocin, and gamma-aminobutyric acid (GABA).
+The endocrine system is the lead responder when it comes to the stress hits our bodies take.
+Without it, and dispatched neurotransmitters and hormones, there would be no fight/flight response.
+Neither would there be the “feel good” effects of serotonin, dopamine, endorphin, oxytocin, and gamma-aminobutyric acid (GABA).

 The take-away?
 An imbalance in digestive tract microbiota can manifest as both physiological and psychological maladies.
 And it appears they can be resolved with the use of proper psychobiotic bacteria.

-Let’s learn more, as we take a peek at a brand-spanking-new review article in Biological Psychiatry.
-Dr. Timothy Dinan and pals from University College Cork (Ireland) have come up with a definition of psychobiotic: a live organism that, when ingested in adequate amounts, produces a health benefit in patients suffering from psychiatric illness.
+Let’s learn more, as we take a peek at a new review article in Biological Psychiatry.
+Dr. Timothy Dinan and team from University College Cork (Ireland) have come up with a definition of psychobiotic: a live organism that, when ingested in adequate amounts, produces a health benefit in patients suffering from psychiatric illness.

 Some probiotics have even been shown to have anti-inflammatory effects.
 And that’s huge because both depression and stress are associated with inflammation.

 What about human studies?
 In one, healthy participants received either a probiotic combination (Lactobacillus helveticus R0052 and Bifidobacterium longum) or placebo for 30 days.
 The participants who received the probiotics reported lower stress levels.